tigstep/kafka_storm_pipeline/README.md

 <h2>
   Execution
 </h2>
 In order to execute issue <b>ansible-playbook infrastructure.yml</b>, while using your own AWS user.
-Once ansible run is complete, run one or more instances of <b>SimpleProducer.java</b>.
+Once ansible run is complete, run one or more instances of <b>KafkaStormProducer.jar</b>(generated from the KafkaStormProducer module by maven).
 The pipeline will start populating the RDS and writing files into S3 at this point.
 <h2>
   Execution Process Description
 </h2>